rstudio/visual-markdown-editing/docs/additional.md

 ## Centering Images

-Pandoc Markdown doesn't include a formatting directive for centering block level images.
+Pandoc markdown doesn't include a formatting directive for centering block level images.
 Nevertheless, there are a couple of ways to accomplish this:

 1. You can use the [knitr](https://yihui.name/knitr) `include_graphics()` function along with the `fig.align='center'` chunk option.